crystalzang/scaPCoA/README.md

-# supPCoA
+# scaPCoA

-# supPCoA: Supervised and covariate adjusted principal coordinate analysis
+# scaPCoA: Supervised and Covariate Adjusted Principal CoOrdinate Analysis

 Given that the gut microbiome has been shown to play a critical role in human health and dis- ease, discerning the relationship between microbial features and disease outcomes is often of interest